silvia741/backend-subscriptionservice/README.md

 All microservices have in 'src/main/resources' his own postman collection of each rest call with parameters, headers, etc.

 In adidas-subscriptionservice I have used MySql as database.
 It is created automatically when the application starts.
-The only thing to do to make everything work is (after db is created) to insert a 'campaign' (insert into campaign (id, name, desc) values (1, 'campaign1', 'campaign1') in table 'Campaing' in order to be able to create subscriptions.
+The only thing to do to make everything work is (after db is created) to insert a 'campaign' (insert into campaign (news_letter_id, description, name) values (1, 'campaign1', 'campaign1') in table 'Campaing' in order to be able to create subscriptions.
 Because each subscription belongs to one campaign.

 adidas-emailservice only have one method to show the html email that would be sent if there was an email delivery system implemented.
 This microservice is not securized but in a real situation it should be.